 The study found that:

-When organisations invest in training, they demonstrate a commitment to the professional development of their employees.
+When organisations invest in soft skills training, they demonstrate a commitment to the professional development of their employees.
 Not only does this increase employee loyalty and satisfaction but it also decreases the time spent on recruitment (and basic training).
 As a result, the higher retention rate allows you to focus on growing your business and improving employee branding in other areas.

 Furthermore, your employees become advocates for your business, improving your reputation and contributing to a positive employer brand.